 Master of Science in Science, Technology, and Environmental Policy

-The Master of Science in Science, Technology, and Environmental Policy (MS–STEP) at the Humphrey School is one of a few in the nation that prepares individuals with backgrounds in natural sciences, physical sciences, or engineering to become leaders and innovators who integrate science with policy and action to solve grand challenges.
+The Master of Science in Science, Technology, and Environmental Policy (MS–STEP) at the Humphrey School is one of the few programs in the nation that prepares individuals with backgrounds in natural sciences, physical sciences, or engineering to become leaders and innovators who integrate science with policy and action to solve grand challenges.

 Positions Our Graduates Hold

-Environmental Impact Manager, U.S. Department of Energy
+- Environmental Impact Manager, National Renewable Energy Lab—U.S. Department of Energy

-Water Policy Planner, Minnesota Environmental Quality Board
+- Water Policy Planner, Minnesota Environmental Quality Board

 Dual Degree Offerings

 Humphrey School dual degree options